Skip to main content

-are created by people and using advanced algorithms that personalize playlists for users based on their listening or download history.
+A custom compilation of songs or videos that are curated by individuals or music streaming platforms. are created by people and Digital Service Provider: an online platform that provides streaming or download services to consumers. using advanced algorithms that personalize playlists for users based on their listening or download history.

 Radio stations also have playlists, somewhat similar to those of DSPs, which can help promote artists and their sound recordings.